VirtualLights/MAL-Recommendation/README.md

 # MAL-Recommendation

 ## Description:
 A project to use machine learning to intelligently recommend anime.
-In testing, this project achieved an average AUC score of ~90%.
+In testing, this project achieved an average AUC of 0.9.
 For more information, see [here](MAL%20Recommendation.pdf).

 ## Currently Done: